A Case Against the Legalization of Drugs

 In addition, we should recognize too, that the call to legalize all drugs will have extremely negative outcomes.
 Even the New York Times acknowledges as much in a recent story on a study executed by two Princeton economists who report that there is an epidemic of abuse of opioids, heroin, and alcohol savaging communities of working class whites of middle-age.
 Their death rates have risen, not fallen.
 From 1999 – 2014, the death rate for whites aged 45 – 55 with only high school diplomas or less increased by a whopping 25%.
 Every other group’s death rate during this time period declined.
 This kind of thing happens only after periods of intense social crisis or collapse (think immediately after the collapse of the USSR, or Europe immediately after WW II).
 And this is all happening here in the US.
 That is unfathomable, and it is shameful.

-What will happen this time around with drugs is what has always happened when so-called progressive ideals are pushed for socially and then given the law’s blessing: The social and cultural elites of our country—you and I among them, Erin—will be now free to try them out, free of penalty.
+What will happen this time around with drugs is what has always happened when so-called progressive ideals are pushed for socially and then given the law’s blessing: The social and cultural elites of our country—you and I among them, Erin—will now be free to try them out, free of penalty.
 As will others, yes.
-But if something happens because of our use of drugs—addiction, hard times, economic deprivation, disease, etc.—we will have support systems to help us.
+But if something happens because of our use of drugs—addiction, hard times, economic deprivation, disease, etc.—we will have support systems to help us, such as those programs available at Layton addiction rehab center.
 We have social cachet.
 Our reputations will likely not be ruined.
 We will simply go into therapy and re-emerge 6 months later ready to once again tackle our dreams.
 The working class, i.e., the vast swathes of non-elites that inhabit our country, do not have these same advantages.
-We will now turn to the data.
+Now, let’s turn to the data.

 Sections I through III are executive summaries from an in-depth piece by Scott Alexander (of Slate Star Codex fame): “Marijuana: Much More Than You Wanted To Know.”